ringcentral/ringcentral-api-docs/docs/meetings/embeddable.md

     }, '*');
     ```

-## Sync Historical Meeting Log and Recording
+## Sync Historical Meeting Log and Recordings

 You can sync meeting logs and recordings to your app by enabling the log button on the meeting history page.
 This will display a log button beside each historical meeting to initiate sync process.
 Full documentation on how to do this is available on [the Embeddable repo](https://github.com/ringcentral/ringcentral-embeddable/blob/master/docs/third-party-service-in-widget.md#log-ringcentral-video-meeting-into-your-service).